 Candidates who fail to comply with this regulation might have their stipend stopped (if applicable), and/or, after due warning and consultation with their supervisor, the Doctoral Committee may consider suggesting to terminate their student status.

-By the end of their second year, students are expected to submit 15,000 words of written work, which approaches dissertation quality.
-By the end of the third year of their studies, an additional 25,000 words work should be submitted.
+By August 30 of the second year, students are expected to submit 15,000 words of written work (the second year paper), which approaches dissertation quality.
+By August 30 of the third year of their studies, an additional 25,000 words work should be submitted (the third year paper).

 In case a student fails to meet these requirements, the Doctoral Committee consults the supervisor(s) and the student about the prospects of meeting these requirements.
 If a realistic plan of improvement is drawn up, the Committee can give a maximum of six months extension of the deadline.
 If either there is no realistic prospect for improvement in the Committee’s judgment, or the student fails to meet the extended deadline, the Doctoral Committee may consider suggesting the termination of the Candidate’s student status.